 In subjects with ESRD maintained on hemodialysis, mean AUC was approximately 40% higher compared with historical healthy subject data, consistent with approximately 30% contribution of renal clearance to the total clearance of tofacitinib.
-Dose adjustment is recommended in ESRD patients maintained on hemodialysis ([see Dosage and Administration (2.2, 2.3)] for dosage adjustment in RA, PsA, and UC patients).
+Dose adjustment is recommended in RA, PsA, UC, and pcJIA patients with ESRD maintained on hemodialysis [see Dosage and Administration (2.2, 2.3, 2.4)].